-What Maintenance Is Required on Wood Windows?
+What Maintenance Is Required

 One essential part of regular home maintenance is caring for wood windows, which are common in so many homes.
 While the maintenance steps outlined above apply to wooden windows as well, you also have to care for the finish of your window frames and trim.

 Wooden windows are protected by paint and other finishes, and these coatings wear with time.
 Many modern wooden windows have aluminum cladding on the outside, which resists weathering well, but for older windows, you’ll have to update the exterior side of your windows regularly to keep them functional and protected.

 Maintaining your windows is really about checking, lubricating, and cleaning them frequently.
 If you do these things or hire professionals to do them for you, your windows will last longer and perform more reliably.